Lost-Outpost/sovngarde/HELP.md

 # Frequently asked questions

+## When should I ping Guitarninja on [The Animonculory Server](https://discord.gg/DffHKcszfg)?

+Never.

 ## How do I get the key to the Riverwood Bridge House?

 Septimus removed the Tomb of Sacropha from the mod beause its layout was confusing to first-time players.
 You can purchase a key to the house from Lucen in Riverwood Traders.